dzooli/tvtrader-store/README.md

 - User access control with admin, read-write, and read-only users
 - Persistent storage using Docker volumes

+### Vault

+The Vault service provides:
+- Secure storage for authentication tokens and secrets
+- Fine-grained access control
+- Integration with the setup process to store InfluxDB tokens
+- Persistent storage using Docker volumes

+During the setup process, the InfluxDB read-write and read-only tokens are automatically stored in Vault.
+The importer service authenticates with Vault to retrieve these tokens when needed, providing a secure approach for managing sensitive credentials.

-### Keycloak
+### Keycloak (Legacy)

-The Keycloak service provides:
+The Keycloak service was previously used for:
 - Secure storage for authentication tokens
 - Identity and access management
 - Integration with the setup process to store InfluxDB tokens
 - Persistent storage using Docker volumes

-During the setup process, the InfluxDB read-write token is automatically stored as a client secret in Keycloak.
-The importer service authenticates with Keycloak to retrieve this token when needed, providing a more secure approach than storing the token directly in environment variables or configuration files.
+Note: Keycloak is being phased out in favor of Vault for secret management.
+It is kept for backward compatibility.

 ### Importer